 Only a third of the interior building was completed at that date.
 Continued church growth resulted in additional portions of the building being completed by church members.
 A children’s department of about 1500 square feet was completed in late summer 2000.
 By the end of 2002, the final portion of the church building, approximately 3500 square feet, was finished.

 Presbyterian Women and Presbyterian Men organizations were begun in 1997.
 Margaret Brewer was hired in July 2001 as a part-time Director of Christian Education, and Kids of Grace, a preschool and kindergarten program, was begun as a ministry to the community.
 GCPCA also reached out in Missions to include two “Sister-Church” relationships with CPK-Barumbu and CPK-Kingabua of the Democratic Republic of Congo, the PiN Ministry, Judeo Christian Outreach, and the Virginia Beach Jail Ministry.
 In addition, GCPCPA also began support for a mission teaching couple in Kenya, Bill and Stephanie Black, and a Wycliffe Translator mission couple, Scott and Elizabeth Herring.
 Lynn C. German became Director of Music in January 2005 and served until June 30, 2010.
 Alex Mason became Director of Music (Children, Youth, & Praise), in January 2011 and served until May 2013.
 Dr. Edward L. Moore, Sr. retired August 31, 2009, and the Reverend Karen Long worked as Interim Pastor from September 1, 2009 through August 31, 2011.
 The Reverend George Fitzgerald served as Stated Supply Pastor from Sep.
 1, 2011 through January 31, 2012.
 Under the Rev. Fitzgerald’s leadership, GCPCPA was incorporated on January 3, 2012, and the church property was transferred to the corporation February 23, 2012.
 Reverend Jeremy Jinkins was approved by the congregation on December 18, 2011 to be called as pastor of GCPCPA effective February 1, 2012.
 Jeremy Jinkins was ordained and installed as pastor at GCPCPA on March 18, 2012.
 Jeremy continued to serve the congregation until he took another call at Trinity Presbyterian Church in Atlanta, Georgia in July 2016.
-Libby Rollins is currently serving as the Interim Pastor as the congregation begins a search for a new pastor.
+Libby Rollins served as the Interim Pastor from August 2017 to September 2018.
+Reverend Clint Mitchell was approved by the congregation in November 2018 to be called as pastor of GCPCPA effective November 2018.

 God’s future for Grace Covenant Presbyterian Church of Princess Anne continues to unfold as its members faithfully move forward into each succeeding year.
 To God be the glory!
 Amen.